The Integration Centre

-The Integration Centre is a Non Government Organisation (NGO) based in Ireland which is committed to the integration and inclusion of people from immigrant backgrounds in Irish society.
-The Centre was opened in July 2009 with the merger of two NGO’s; The Refugee Information Service and Integrating Ireland, The Immigrant Network.
+The Integration Centre is a non-governmental organisation (NGO) based in Ireland, committed to the integration and inclusion of people from immigrant backgrounds into Irish society.
+The centre was opened in July 2009, based on the merger of two NGOs: the Refugee Information Service and Integrating Ireland, The Immigrant Network.

-The Integration Centre’s Main Programme Areas
+Main programme areas

-The Integration Centre focuses mainly on conceptualizing and implementing integration plans at local and national levels; as well as monitoring the integration rate based on a new tool developed specifically for that purpose; and lastly, providing reliable information and services to immigrants seeking assistance.
+The NGO focuses mainly on conceptualizing and implementing integration plans at local and national levels, as well as monitoring the integration rate based on a new tool developed specifically for that purpose, and lastly, providing reliable information and services to immigrants seeking assistance.

-Integration Monitoring
+Integration monitoring

 The Integration Centre monitors immigrant integration at the national and local levels and thereby assesses what is working, what is not, and how the situation is changing over time.
 This provides a mechanism for comparing outcomes across local authority areas and Ireland’s performance at EU level.
 Together with help from The Economic and Social Research Institute (ESRI), The Centre has developed the first national monitoring framework and tool for Ireland.
 It uses integration indicators with the goal of assisting government at local and national levels to meet its monitoring obligations.
 This Integration Monitor seeks to measure migrant integration in four life domains annually: employment, education, social inclusion and active citizenship.

-Integration Planning
+Integration planning

 The Integration Centre collaborates with local authorities around the country in the implementation of integration plans.
 The Centre works towards creating interest among key stakeholder groups at Local Authority level; supporting the formation of integration fora; enhancing ethnic minority participation; the provision of training; and the monitoring of progress over time.

-Policy and Advocacy Development
+Policy and advocacy development

-Information & Personal Casework
+Information and personal casework

 The Integration Centre provides immigrants with information on a number of different issues such as citizenship, family reunification, and the asylum system; by offering information clinics in Galway and Dublin.
 And also offers phone and email services.

 Funders

-The Integration Centre receives the majority of its funding from three organizations:
+The Integration Centre received the majority of its funding from three organizations: